Tomislav Ivić: Anderlecht

+Galatasaray

+Ivić joined Galatasaray in 1983, He coached them for one season.
+Galatasaray finished third in the Turkish First Football League and were eliminated in quarter final of the Turkish Cup.
+He parted ways with the club at the end of the season.

+Dinamo Zagreb

+Ivić returned to Yugoslavia in 1984, this time to join Dinamo Zagreb.
+Unfortunately, Dinamo Zagreb finished outside the top five, meaning they did not qualify for European football.
+After a poor result, Ivić was dismissed before the season ended.
+Zdenko Kobešćak took over as an interim coach and reached the 1984–85 Yugoslav Cup final.

+Avellino

+On July 11, 1985, Avellino presented Tomislav Ivić as the club's technical director.
+Despite his role, he would be on the bench in every match like a coach.
+He was supported by the Italian Enzo Robotti, who was officially a coach.
+After a poor start to the season, he was accused of having issues with the players and a lack of knowledge of Italian football.
+Avellino was fighting hard to avoid relegation, they earned some good results against big teams such as a 1-0 win over Inter and Roma and a draw with AC Milan and Juventus.
+The two defeats in February and a draw against Pisa, the other relegation battle team, resulted in Avellino being fourth-last on the table with one point over the relegation zone.
+Ivić was sacked on 24th February 1986 and Robotti continued his role until the end of the season.
+There was a report that Ivić did not expect to be sacked and Avellino's fans were furious with the board's decision.

+Panathinaikos

+On June 10, 1986, Panathinaikos announced that Tomislav Ivić had been appointed as the club's new manager.
+After one win in six matches in the league, and being knocked out in the first round of the European Cup, he was dismissed on November 2 after about five months in the job.

 European and international club competitions

-He took Hajduk Split to the European Cup quarter final two times: 1975–76 and in 1979–80, he also reached it with Ajax in 1977–78.
+He took Hajduk Split to the European Cup quarter final two times: 1975–76 and in 1979–80; he also reached it with Ajax in 1977–78.
 His biggest achievement in the European Cup was reaching the semi-finals during the 1981–82 season with Anderlecht.
-With Porto he won the 1987 European Super Cup and the 1987 Intercontinental Cup.
+With Porto, he won the 1987 European Super Cup and the 1987 Intercontinental Cup.

 Ivić has one of the best Champions League win ratios, having won 29 out of 46 matches with a ratio of 63.0%.

 International career

 He was national team head coach of Yugoslavia, Iran, United Arab Emirates and even Croatia for one match as caretaker manager subbing in for Miroslav Blažević.

 While UAE head coach, Ivić lost the 1996 AFC Asian Cup final against Saudi Arabia on penalties.

 Retirement

 In 2001, under the advisement of his doctor Ivić retired from coaching so he could be under less stress.
-Three years later he coached Al-Ittihad Club for a season before taking up the youth selections of Standard Liège.
+Three years later, he coached Al-Ittihad for a season before taking up the youth selections of Standard Liège.